zaironjacobs/get-chrome-driver/README.md

 from selenium import webdriver

 # Install the driver:
-# Downloads a ChromeDriver version that matches the installed Chrome version on the machine
+# Downloads ChromeDriver for the installed Chrome version on the machine
 # Adds the downloaded ChromeDriver to path
 get_driver = GetChromeDriver()
 get_driver.auto_install()